A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Boscia: Integer Frank-Wolfe

 Boscia solves a Mixed-Integer Programming (MIP) problem as the LMO.
-By doing so, Boscia optimizes convex relaxations over the convex hull of mixed-integer feasible points instead of the continuous relaxation of the constraints, resulting in a much smaller branch-and-bound search and directly leveraging the MIP solver machinery, e.g., cutting planes, conflicts analysis, heuristics.
+By doing so, Boscia optimizes convex relaxations over the convex hull of mixed-integer feasible points instead of the continuous relaxation of the constraints, resulting in a much smaller branch-and-bound search tree and directly leveraging the MIP solver machinery, e.g., cutting planes, conflict analysis, and heuristics.
 This adjustment enables Boscia to inherently sample integer-feasible solutions, effectively embedding a heuristic search within the optimization process.
 Importantly, optimizing over the convex hull of integer-feasible solutions is performed by Boscia without an explicit algebraic description of this feasible region.
 In order to alleviate the cost of the multiple MIP solves, Boscia integrates lazified FW variants which reuse vertices of the feasible region computed by the MIP solver as much as possible, which can be performed without losing convergence guarantees; see, e.g.,~\cite{braun2019lazifying} for details on this lazification.
 For further lazification, Boscia holds on to vertices dropped by FW as they might become useful for nodes later down the branch.
-Hence, any integer feasible point is computed at most once.
+Hence, any integer-feasible point is computed at most once.
 The active set is used during branching to facilitate warm-starting of the children nodes by splitting the active set of their parent.
+Since all vertices are integer-feasible, any vertex $v$ of the active set must satisfy either $v_i \leq \lfloor \bar{x}_i \rfloor$ or $v_i \geq \lceil \bar{x}_i \rceil$ where $\bar{x}$ denotes the fractional node solution and $i$ the branching index.
+This property is used to split the active set into two parts during branching.

-MIQCQPs do not directly fit into the convex mixed-integer optimization framework that Boscia is designed for, so several key modifications to the algorithm are needed.
+MIQCQPs do not directly fit into the convex mixed-integer optimization framework that Boscia is designed for, therefore several key modifications to the algorithm are needed.
 Since Boscia assumes linear constraints, the quadratic constraints must be reformulated to comply with this structure.
-We achieve this by employing a power penalty relaxation, ensuring that the solver can process these constraints while maintaining feasibility, see~\cref{sec:penalty}.
+We achieve this by employing a power penalty relaxation, ensuring that the solver can process these constraints while maintaining feasibility (see Section~\ref{sec:penalty}).